-How did the PSU ag rescue training help you manage this incident more effectively?
+How did the Penn State ag rescue training help you manage this incident more effectively?

-How might this call have gone prior to your members taking the PSU ag rescue training?
+How might this call have gone prior to your members taking the Penn State ag rescue training?

 “The rescue would most certainly have taken longer which may have resulted in the patient losing more blood and longer loss of circulation to his arm.
 Also we would not have checked for stored energy as most rescuers are not aware of this hidden hazard.”

 TitleTraining Impact - Beaver Machine Entanglement

 This publication is available in alternative media on request.